Why Is Location Important In A Story?

 You can see location’s importance in various fields.

-Let’s start with a simple example, in every newsletter I send out to my subscribers, I include in the upper right corner Miami, next to the time stamp.
+Let’s start with a simple example, in every newsletter I email out to my subscribers, I include it at the bottom of the story:

 This helps my subscribers – I hope – place me geographically and get a better feel about what may influence my writing and perspectives.